smikequick/Credit_Risk_Analysis/README.md

 * Random Over Sampler

-  *balanced accuracy score is 64.9%
+  *balanced accuracy score is 64.5%
-  *high risk precision is % with % sensitivity which yields an F1 score of %.
+  *high risk precision is 1% with 61% sensitivity which yields an F1 score of 2%.
-  *
+  *Given the large number of thw low risk population, its precision is 100% with a sensitivity of 68%

 ![Screen Shot 2022-01-10 at 6 31 37 PM](https://user-images.githubusercontent.com/87885677/148865552-91b86061-de28-496b-b559-5248d5ebaf19.png)